pedrib/PoC/README.md

 - generic: most files
 - vendor_name/vendor_name_variant: vendor specific files
-- CVEs: a CSV listing of CVE numbers directly attributed to me
+- CVEs: a listing of CVE numbers directly attributed to me
 - LICENSE: GPLv3, see below for more info
 - README: this file